From Burstcoin security to wallet selection, the Getting Started guide provides the information needed to succeed.

 Atomic Cross-Chain Trading

-A basic concept of decentralized exchanges pioneered by Burstcoin and a major focus of Burstcoin’s developmental future.
+A fundamental concept of decentralized exchanges pioneered by Burstcoin and a significant focus for its future development.

 Burstcoin use cases